pbreheny/plmmr/README.md

   - `master` is the main branch with all the latest updates

+  - `scale_up` is where we are working to improve `plmm()`'s ability to scale up to larger datasets.

+  - `update_syntax` is where we are preparing our package for CRAN (improvind documentation, making function names follow a consistent convention, etc.)

   - `gh_pages` is where we are keeping all the documentation for `plmmr`

   - `estimate_eta` is an **archived** branch where we worked through an alternative approach for estimating $\eta$.
 We're keeping this around for reference as we are writing.